HeliosProfiles/DCS-OH6A-Profile-by-MadKreator37/README.md

 1: Fixed Gun/Rocket switch.
 2: Added a blank panel that hides the CMWS panel when not in use.
-3: Added a Controls Indicator repeater panel that covers/ appears when the RWR when not in use.
+3: Added a Controls Indicator repeater panel that covers/ appears when the RWR is not in use.
     3a.
 When RWR is activated in ME, the added controls repeater is able to be toggled by a switch that also un-hides.
 4: Misc interface Adjustments

 ![Screenshot 2024-11-10 212104](https://github.com/user-attachments/assets/c7583f6d-03a3-4454-b639-555cd5382299)

+###CHANGELOG FROM 1.0.3

+1. Center console has new individual panel images so it can pulled apart easier, for multi-screen use.

 ### ENJOY!